Cryliss/dvr-protocol/README.md

 Solo Project by Sabra Bilodeau

+# Installation
+To install the application -

+1. Download the source code.
+2. From the main `dvr-protocol` directory in terminal, run `make build`

+# Usage
+To run the application, open 4 separate terminals.

+In terminal 1 use: `./dvr-protocol -t /path/to/your/topology1.txt -i 60`

+In terminal 2 use: `./dvr-protocol -t /path/to/your/topology2.txt -i 60`

+In terminal 3 use: `./dvr-protocol -t /path/to/your/topology3.txt -i 60`

+In terminal 4 use: `./dvr-protocol -t /path/to/your/topology4.txt -i 60`

 # Assignment Details
 In this assignment you will implement a simplified version of the *Distance Vector Routing Protocol*.